-The result of this false payday is often tax refund windfall syndrome (coined it) – where taxpayers are handed a huge check that results in new positive cash flow that they normally don’t have – so their first urge is to go out and spend it on a bunch of shit that they don’t need.
+The result of this false payday is often referred to as “tax refund windfall syndrome” (by me, at least) – where taxpayers are handed a huge check that results in new positive cash flow that they normally don’t have – so their first urge is to go out and spend it on a bunch of stuff that they don’t need.
 To “treat”, or “reward” their-self as if they were betting house money.

 What if those refunds were treated with wise restraint instead?
 Refunds are cash that was not counted to live on over the previous year, right?
 So what if 100% of refunds were (appropriately) funneled directly in to personal savings and left there for good?
 And in putting your tax refund to good use, you were guaranteed a positive ROI.

 It’s hard to get an apples-to-apples comparison when the metrics that are reported vary, but some back of the napkin math paints just how massive of an impact this one simple little act of discipline and restraint could have: